christopheracurrie/christopheracurrie.github.io/what-do-you-do-with-a-guy-like-that.md

 ---

 #Bits and Pieces from the American Classroom
-##What do You do with a Guy Like That?

 What do you do
 With a guy like that
 That’s  all messed up